Directions and industry requirements are regularly updated

 - Note: There are Therapeutic Goods Administration-approved face masks for use in healthcare settings.
 Face masks are graded as level 1, 2 or 3 based on the level of protection provided, or fluid resistance.
 All levels are suitable for preventing droplet transmission but Level 1 does not include protection against risk of blood or bodily fluid splash.

-- single-use face masks – refer to DHHS website
+- single-use face masks – refer to DH website

 - Where employers are providing disposable masks for employees, they should, so far as reasonably practicable, provide regular replacement masks, particularly in dirty production environments.

-- cloth masks – refer to DHHS website
+- cloth masks – refer to DH website

 - Where employers are providing cloth face masks, there needs to be a procedure for laundering the face masks.